 Ever heard anyone whispering about what you did at church?
 How’d that feel?
 Terrible?
-Me too?
+Me too.

 The phrase is “Stick & stones may break my bones, but names will never hurt me.”
 That’s a nice sentiment – it’s just not very true.
-It does not give us the right to verbal assault one another.
+It does not give us the right to verbally assault one another.

 Sinful talk is poison.
 It will poisons your work environment.
-It will poisons your relationships.
+It will poison your relationships.
 It will even poison a church!!!
 We’re getting very close to embarking on some very awesome ministry together.
 One of the biggest things that can halt us in our tracks?
 It isn’t money.
 It isn’t architectural plans.
 It isn’t even bad weather.

 It’s sinful talk.
 Even small, seemingly insignificant sinful talk – a little bit of gossip here – some grumbling and complaining there – that can poison a church.
 It can poison God’s kingdom.

 Do you remember a few years ago when you could smoke a cigarette in just about any bar and restaurant?
 Recently, just about everywhere is now a SMOKE FREE ZONE.
 What’s that mean?
 It means that cigarettes were deemed toxic -- even as second hand smoke.
 Therefore, these areas were to remains completely free of the toxins.